The impact of the Large Magellanic Cloud on dark matter direct detection signals: Simulations

-In table~\ref{tab:peri}, we list some of the properties of the 15 MW-LMC analogues for the snapshot closest to LMC's first pericenter approach.
-The columns of the table from left to right show the halo ID of the MW-LMC analogues, the corresponding Auriga ID of the MW halos hosting the LMC, the distance of the LMC analogues from host, $r_{\rm LMC}$, the lookback time, $t_{\rm LB}$, the stellar mass of the LMC analogues, $M_{\ast}^{\rm LMC}$, the stellar mass of the MW analogues, $M_{\ast}^{\rm MW}$, and the virial mass\footnote{Virial mass is defined here as the mass enclosed within a spherical radius where the mean enclosed matter density is 200 times the critical density of the Universe.} of the MW analogues, $M_{200}^{\rm MW}$.
+In table~\ref{tab:peri}, we list some of the properties of the 15 MW-LMC analogues.
+The first two columns of the table show the halo ID of the MW-LMC analogues and the corresponding Auriga ID of the MW halos hosting the LMC.
+The next five columns list the properties of the analogues at the snapshot closest to LMC's first pericenter approach.
+From left to right, these include the distance of the LMC analogues from host, $r_{\rm LMC}$, the lookback time, $t_{\rm LB}$, the stellar mass of the MW analogues, $M_{\ast}^{\rm MW}$, the virial mass\footnote{Virial mass is defined here as the mass enclosed within a spherical radius where the mean enclosed matter density is 200 times the critical density of the Universe.} of the MW analogues, $M_{200}^{\rm MW}$, and the stellar mass of the LMC analogues, $M_{\ast}^{\rm LMC}$.
+The last column lists the virial mass of the LMC analogues at infall, $M_{\rm Infall}^{\rm LMC}$.
 The speed of the LMC analogues with respect to the center of the MW analogues is in the range of $[205, 376]$~km/s at the snapshot closest to first pericenter approach.